Cooperative data-driven modeling: Introduction

+Simultaneously, the scientific community is experiencing strong incentives to adhere to open science, with vehement support from funding agencies throughout the World to share data and models according to FAIR principles (Findable, Accessible, Interoperable and Reusable) \citep{wilkinson2016fair,draxl2018nomad,jacobsen2020fair}.
+There is also a clear need for end users to reuse these models and data.
 Nevertheless, there is a serious issue that obstructs the synergistic use of machine learning models by the community.
 Artificial neural networks, unlike biological neural networks, suffer from catastrophic forgetting \citep{mccloskey1989catastrophic, french1999catastrophic, goodfellow2013empirical}.
 Human beings when learning a new task, e.g. playing tennis, do not forget how to perform past tasks, e.g. swimming.
 Unfortunately, artificial neural networks fail at this because they are based on updating their parameters (weights and biases) for the task and data being considered, but this changes the previous configuration obtained for a past task (that led to different values of weights and biases).
 This catastrophic forgetting has important implications in practice, as illustrated by the following scenario.